urschrei/convertbng/README.rst

 Note
 ----

-``convertbng`` is currently available for 64-bit architectures as a `manylinux <https://www.python.org/dev/peps/pep-0513/>`_ wheel, an OS X wheel, and a Windows wheel.
-32-bit Python on 64-bit Windows is also supported.
+``convertbng`` is currently available for Python 2.7 and 3.5 64-bit architectures as a `manylinux <https://www.python.org/dev/peps/pep-0513/>`_ wheel, an OS X wheel, and a Python 2.7 Windows wheel.
+32-bit Python 2.7 on 64-bit Windows is also supported.
 The Rust DLL and the Cython extension used by this package have been built with a MinGW toolchain for Windows.
 You shouldn't need to install any additional runtimes in order for the wheel to work, but please open an issue if you encounter any errors.

 Usage
 =====